 “I had to let everything rest and calm down,” she explains, adding that she’s determined not to let her body break down like that again.
-“I used to think, ‘I don’t have time’ [to rest or exercise]; I never got away from the computer.”
+“I used to think, ‘I don’t have time’

 These days, she does something physical every day — “either swim, work out, or just push down the street.
 In the pool I’m the most creative; I get lots of ideas.
 I also feel better, and the movement helps to fight swelling and the mental fog.”
 Even with the physical setback, those who know Davis best recognized she’d never just sit around and watch television all day.

 “She loves to meet new people and talk to them,” says her other daughter, Hannah Van de Water.
 “She is genuinely excited and interested to spend time with others, and this happens to make her a great sales person.
 She’s also aggressive, which is good, too.
 Not in a necessarily combative way, either.
 My mother can steamroll you with gregariousness — I used to hate that as a kid, but now I’m kind of impressed by it.”

 A Second Act

 Davis met Bill Forrester in 2007 while he was organizing a trip for a group of disabled sailors from Australia to a world championship.
 Sharing a similar vision, together they developed PushLiving.com, a travel, leisure and lifestyle enterprise, and its division, TravAbility.